Josh-T1/MathNote/README.md

 MathNote is a Latex note taking tool, used to:
 1. Maintain course notes in a structured format
-2. Automatically create LaTex flashcards from a course
+2. Automatically create LaTeX flashcards from a course
 3. Manage a collection of shorter notes and visualize their connections (through references) using network analysis

 ## Usage